(This article may or may not contain affiliate links. What does that mean?)

 And why did we leave, you may ask.
 Well.
-I didn't think it was a very good idea to come to Paso Robles for the first time and not explore at least one more winery.
-So I gave the Uber guy an address.
+I didn’t think it was a very good idea to come to Paso Robles for the first time and not explore at least one more winery.
+So, I gave the Uber guy an address I found on the internet.
 I blame it on Yelp.

 Though I had never heard of Lake Nacimiento before my husband told me we were going there, it seemed like everyone else had.
 Seeing all the kids and families, I felt a little guilty not having brought our boys but oh well.
 A good reason to come back.